emmanuelobrien/EasyProbe/README.md

 chmod +x ~/linuxcnc/nc_files/M130
 ```

-Open a terminal, create a fonts folder (if not already present), copy easyicons.ttf to this folder and rebuild the fonts cache.
+Open a terminal, create a fonts folder (if not already present), copy easyprobe.ttf to this folder and rebuild the fonts cache.
 Change CONFIG_NAME to whatever your configuration folder is named:

 ```
 mkdir -p ~/.local/share/fonts
-cp ~/linuxcnc/configs/CONFIG_NAME/easyicons.ttf ~/.local/share/fonts/
+cp ~/linuxcnc/configs/CONFIG_NAME/easyprobe.ttf ~/.local/share/fonts/
 fc-cache -f -v
 ```

-If you want to make sure, that easyicons.ttf is properly installed, use the following command:
+If you want to make sure, that easyprobe.ttf is properly installed, use the following command:

 ```
-fc-list | grep "easyicons"
+fc-list | grep "easyprobe"
 ```

 ### 2) Edit your INI